cncf/demo/docs/drafts/writeup.md

 In this example the kubernetes masters and minions each have a security group, both security groups are tagged with "KubernetesCluster=name".
 Removing the tags from the master security group resolves this problem as now the controller receives an expected response from the AWS API.
 It is easy to imagine many other scenarios where such conflicts might arise if the tag filtering is not consistent.

+Smoke tests that simply launch and destroy a large amount of pods and resources would not catch this problem either.

 ## Conclusion

 The most difficult bugs are the ones that occur far away from their origins.
-An outdated version of the host OS, the wrong storage backend for the environment the cluster deploys into, the wrong docker version, inexact networking configurations, can all result in clusters that will slowly but surely degrade.
+Bugs that will slowly but surely degrade a cluster and yet sneak past continuous integration tests.

-And the target is a moving one.
+Additionally the target is a moving one.
 Minor releases of kubernetes can still have undocumented changes and undocumented dependencies.

-Critical Add-ons might work until they hit a codepath that requires permissions currently blocked by selinux (if an Add-On container is not pinned such a code path can be introduced at any time and seemingly identical clusters deployed minutes apart will have divergent behaviour).
+If a [critical Add-Ons fails](https://github.com/kubernetes/kubernetes/issues/14232) seemingly identical clusters deployed minutes apart will have divergent behaviour.

 Unforeseen combinations of AWS resources can confuse the controller and prevent it from deploying things with silent errors.

-This is a complex support matrix.
+In short, this is a complex support matrix.

+A possible way to improve things is by introducing:

+- A set of host OS images with minimal changes baked in as neccessary for Kubernetes

+	- Continuously (weekly?) rebased on top of the latest official images

+	- As the basis for a well documented reference implementation of a custom cluster

+- Long running custom clusters spun up for each permutation of minor version updates (kubernetes version bump, weave, flannel, etcd, and so on)

+- A deterministic demo app/deployment as a comprehensive smoketest & benchmark

+The community need to mix and match the multiple supported components with arbitrary  neccessary for custom deployments can be benefit from a set of "blessed"  kubernetes-flavored host OS images and a more typical real-world artifcat